AdobeDocs/campaign-standard.en/help/start/using/privacy-management.md

 For more on Consent management, see [About subscriptions](../../audiences/using/about-subscriptions.md) and [Get started with landing pages](../../channels/using/getting-started-with-landing-pages.md).

 In addition to the Consent Management tools provided by Adobe Campaign, you have the possibility to track whether a consumer has opted-out for the sale of Personal Information.
 See [this section](../../start/using/privacy-requests.md#sale-of-personal-information-ccpa).

-### Data retention {#data-retention}

-Regarding retention, built-in log tables in Campaign have pre-set retention periods on them, generally limiting their data storage to six months or less.

-The following are the default retention values for built-in tables.
-Be aware that the retention configuration is set by Adobe technical administrators during implementation and values may vary for each implementation, based on customer requirements.

-* **Consolidated tracking**: 6 months
-* **Delivery logs**: 6 months
-* **Tracking logs**: 6 months
-* **Events**: 1 month
-* **Statistics of event processing**: 6 months
-* **Archived events**: 6 months
-* **Temporary entities**: 7 days
-* **Ignored pipeline events**: 1 month
-* **Delivery alerts**: 1 month
-* **Export audit**: 6 months

-And similar to delete, using standard workflow functionality, it is possible to set up retention periods for any custom table.

-Reach out to the Adobe consultants or technical administrators to learn more about retention or if you need to set retention for custom tables.

 ### Rights management {#rights-management}